pichyj/Time-To-Fish/README.md

 I am not super good at programming, but with help from other in this class discord and from friend's encouragement, I was able to continue pushing through this project despite having to start all over. :)

+The github deployment of this project was assisted by [Prof. Adam Smith at UC Santa Cruz](https://engineering.ucsc.edu/people/amsmith) who also provided the starter code for this assignment.